EmboTeam: Grounding LLM Reasoning into Reactive Behavior Trees via PDDL for Embodied Multi-Robot Collaboration: Methods

 \subsection{Architectural Design}

-To address complex long-horizon collaborative tasks for heterogeneous robot teams, we propose H-AIM, a hierarchical planning framework designed to transform high-level natural language instructions into precise, robust, and parallelizable physical executions.
-As illustrated in \cref{fig:overview}, the core of H-AIM is a cascaded, three-stage architecture, comprising the PFG, the HP, and the BTC.This architecture establishes a closed-loop pipeline from instruction parsing to robust execution.
-It begins with the PFG (\cref{sec:pfg}), which leverages an LLM to decompose the input instruction, allocate subtasks, and generate structured PDDL problem files \cite{zhang2025lamma}.
-The HP (\cref{sec:hp}) then takes these problem files, employs a classical planner \cite{helmert2006fast} to find optimal sub-plans, and utilizes the LLM's semantic reasoning to merge them into a globally consistent plan \cite{zhang2025lamma}, resolving temporal and resource conflicts.
-Finally, the BTC (\cref{sec:btc}) compiles this unified plan into a parallel Behavior Tree, automatically embedding precondition checks, fallback mechanisms, and synchronization nodes to enable reactive and fault-tolerant control in dynamic environments.Collectively, these three modules form a tightly integrated pipeline that synergizes the semantic understanding of LLMs, the formal search of symbolic planners and the reactive control of Behavior Trees, achieving an end-to-end solution for hierarchical multi-robot planning.
+To address complex long-horizon collaborative tasks for heterogeneous robot teams, we propose EmboTeam, a hierarchical planning framework designed to transform high-level natural language instructions into precise, robust, and parallelizable physical executions.
+As illustrated in \cref{fig:overview}, EmboTeam features a three-stage cascaded architecture.
+It utilizes the PFG (\cref{sec:pfg}) for instruction parsing and PDDL generation, the HP (\cref{sec:hp}) for hybrid symbolic-semantic planning, and the BTC (\cref{sec:btc}) to compile global plans into robust Behavior Trees for collaborative execution.
+This tightly integrated pipeline synergizes the semantic understanding of LLMs, the formal search of symbolic planners, and the reactive control of Behavior Trees to achieve an end-to-end solution.